As well as dangerous or hazardous substances, there's a range of other types of material you should store carefully.

 - have no loose materials on top

 Take prevailing winds into account when building stacks outdoors.
 You must regularly monitor storage areas.
 Download information on the storage of sawn timber and board materials (PDF, 123K).

 - stacking glass at the correct angle

-- providing appropriate personal protective equipment where necessary
+- providing the right personal protective equipment if needed

 - securing storage racks and ensuring these aren't overloaded

 Storage also requires careful consideration in the textiles industry.
 For example, you should: